-trainings throughout the state transition process 5 Develop operational procedures for compliance with revised State standards Identify areas within modified State standards that need changes to operational procedures for full compliance with the HCBS settings requirements.
-Category 1- Use their operational practices as a guide for other providers for developing remediation Assure that operational protocols provide guidance to the providers related to the change in any State standard Track and monitor proposed changes to the State standards while operational procedures are being developed 01/2016 Ongoing DOH/OHCA, DHS/MQD, DOH/DDD Participants, families, SAAC, SPIN, DHS/MQD, DOH/OHCA, DOH/DDD, DD Council, Providers HCBS rules, CMS guidance The State will use the systemic assessment crosswalk as a baseline to identify areas of non-compliance.
+Ongoing technical assistance will be provided; and Providers are required to attend mandatory trainings throughout the state transition process 5 Develop operational procedures for compliance with revised State standards Identify areas within modified State standards that need changes to operational procedures for full compliance with the HCBS settings requirements. • Category 1- Use their operational practices as a guide for other providers for developing remediation • Assure that operational protocols provide guidance to the providers related to the change in any State standard • Track and monitor proposed changes to the State standards while operational procedures are being developed 01/2016 Ongoing DOH/OHCA, DHS/MQD, DOH/DDD Participants, families, SAAC, SPIN, DHS/MQD, DOH/OHCA, DOH/DDD, DD Council, Providers HCBS rules, CMS guidance The State will use the systemic assessment crosswalk as a baseline to identify areas of non-compliance.
 Current policies and operational procedures will then be evaluated concurrently.
 The State will continue to validate all settings and compile that information to develop training on new operational procedures in areas that are non-compliant with the final rule.
 In addition, for validations where a provider is a Category 1 and the advisory group will recommend their operational practices as guidance for other providers during the remediation phase.
 Once State Standards, policies, procedures, and contracts are updated, new operational procedures will need to be implemented and emphasized during trainings.
 6 Mandatory provider training on operational procedures State will train providers on operational procedures to meet compliance with the HCBS settings requirements.
-Process includes: Provider type specific and in person, group trainings; "train the trainer" model components for ongoing training; focused on person centered planning; and obtain a training certificate of completion Training materials will 06/2017 Ongoing DHS/MQD, DOH/DDD Providers HCBS rules, CMS guidance Providers will understand operational procedures and obtains a certificate or verification of training completion.
+Process includes: 06/2017 Ongoing DHS/MQD, DOH/DDD Providers HCBS rules, CMS guidance Providers will understand operational procedures and obtains a certificate or verification of training completion.
 The certificate or verification of training will be presented during annual licensing/certification or provider review until State standards are fully implemented.